ericwooley/react-in-style/README.md

 [![Code Climate](https://codeclimate.com/github/ericwooley/react-in-style/badges/gpa.svg)](https://codeclimate.com/github/ericwooley/react-in-style)
 [![Test Coverage](https://codeclimate.com/github/ericwooley/react-in-style/badges/coverage.svg)](https://codeclimate.com/github/ericwooley/react-in-style)

+Unit tests work in IE9+ however, this library has not been battle tested, and probably isn't ready for production unless you want to live on the edge.
+If you do implement it somewhere, I will list it here as an example.
+PR or message me.

 # react-in-style

 Style react components by generating a style tag for all react components in a sass-like fassion.